“It’s time for a revolution!” She hollered out, pumping her fist up in the air with determination.

 “Aw, mom, come on those type of snacks keep us awake and thinking.”
-Luke complained lightheartedly.
+Luke joked.

 “Well, so do fruits and vegetables.”
 Mom countered and started to unpack the bags.
 “But don’t worry I bought the ones that I know you guys will eat, along with some dips to go with them.”

 “Good enough for me.”
-Dad chimed in, coming up behind mom and gave her a peck on the cheek.
+Dad came up behind mom and gave her a peck on the cheek.

-Luke gasped jokingly trying to sound betrayed, “Dad how could you!”
-He snapped his finger at him, “You are a kiss up!”
+Luke gasped and tried to sound betrayed.
+“Dad how could you!”
+He snapped his finger at him.
+“You are a kiss up!”

-“Pfft,” My brother waved his hand towards, rolling his eyes, “you don’t have to tell me twice.
-I’m already starting to learn that with my girlfriend.”
-He then shrugged, “I just felt like teasing.”
+“Pfft!”
+My brother waved his hand.
+“You don’t have to tell me twice.
+I’ve learned that just from exes and this current girlfriend.”
+He spread his hands.
+“I just felt like teasing.”

 Dad, mom and I merely rolled our eyes in amusement.

 “Anyway,” Dad aimed his thumb towards the door, “Let’s get the rest of the groceries.”

 “Sure.”
 Luke was about to make his way towards the door only to have dad get there first.
 Hastily, he closed the big garage door, which caused the three of us to raise our eyebrows at him.